Richard Rankin

-Richard Rankin (born Richard Harris on 4 January 1983) is a Scottish actor.
-He is best known for the Scottish sketch show Burnistoun, for playing Roger Wakefield MacKenzie in the Starz drama Outlander and for playing the lead role in the 2024 TV series Rebus, adapted from the Inspector Rebus novels by Ian Rankin.
+Richard Rankin (born Richard Harris, 4 January 1983) is a Scottish actor.
+He is best known for the Scottish sketch show Burnistoun, for playing Roger Wakefield MacKenzie in the Starz drama Outlander and for portraying John Rebus in the BBC crime series Rebus, adapted from the Inspector Rebus novels by Ian Rankin.

 Early life and education

 Rankin was born as Richard Harris on 4 January 1983 in Rutherglen, Scotland, and spent part of his childhood in the East End of Glasgow.
 He moved to King's Park when he was ten, eventually attending Stonelaw High School.
-One of four boys born to a father on the police force and a mother in the hotel industry, he originally planned a career in the sciences or Information Technology.
+One of four boys born to a father in the police force and a mother in the hotel industry, he originally planned a career in the sciences or Information Technology.

-Rankin initially attended Glasgow Caledonian University as an IT major, but changed course after a chance encounter at the Hollywood Roosevelt Hotel during a holiday in Los Angeles.
+Rankin initially attended Glasgow Caledonian University studying IT as a main subject but changed course after a chance encounter at the Hollywood Roosevelt Hotel during a holiday in Los Angeles.
 A local film producer told the then 22-year-old that he had the look of an actor, and upon his return to Glasgow, Rankin auditioned for Langside College with his brother Colin Harris.
 Both graduated and went on to a career in acting, but when Rankin, who was then known by his birth name of Richard Harris, applied for his Equity card he began using his mother's maiden name (Rankin) to prevent confusion with Irish actor Richard Harris.